Marco Liorni: Transition to Rai and infotainment (2009–2018)

-In April 2009 he made his debut on Rai 1 in prime time, taking care of the connections of I sogni son desideri, hosted by Caterina Balivo, a remake of programmes such as Sogni and Il treno dei desideri.
-On Rai 2 he hosted Italia Fan Club Music Awards, assisted by Benedetta Valanzano, and in January 2010 he hosted on Rai 1, together with Arianna Ciampoli, Francesco, il frate piccolino, a special dedicated to Francis of Assisi on the occasion of the inauguration of the Antonianum Auditorium in Rome.
+In April 2009, he made his debut on Rai 1 in prime time, taking care of the connections of I sogni son desideri, hosted by Caterina Balivo, a remake of programs such as Sogni and Il treno dei desideri.
+On Rai 2, he hosted Italia Fan Club Music Awards, assisted by Benedetta Valanzano, and in January 2010 he hosted on Rai 1, together with Arianna Ciampoli, Francesco, il frate piccolino, a special dedicated to Francis of Assisi on the occasion of the inauguration of the Antonianum Auditorium in Rome.

-In 2010 he hosted and wrote the sixteen episodes of Tra cielo e terra, a programme dedicated to beautiful abbeys and fascinating monasteries in Europe, broadcast on the Marcopolo satellite channel, which at the time was part of the Sky platform.
+In 2010, he hosted and wrote the sixteen episodes of Tra cielo e terra, a programme dedicated to beautiful abbeys and fascinating monasteries in Europe, broadcast on the Marcopolo satellite channel, which at the time was part of the Sky platform.

-In January 2011 he made his debut on Rai 1 as host of a zero number entitled Perfetti innamorati, together with Georgia Luzi, and is co-author with Giorgio Amato of Tutta colpa di Facebook!, a theatrical comedy that ironically tells of some of the changes brought about by social networks in social customs and sentimental relationships, based on the same book by Liorni Facebook.
+In January 2011, he made his debut on Rai 1 as host of a zero number entitled Perfetti innamorati, together with Georgia Luzi, and is co-author with Giorgio Amato of Tutta colpa di Facebook!, a theatrical comedy that ironically tells of some of the changes brought about by social networks in social customs and sentimental relationships, based on the same book by Liorni Facebook.
 Tutti nel vortice published by Armando Curcio Editore.
-From 11 July to 5 August 2011 he hosted Estate in diretta on Rai 1 with Lorella Landi, the summer version of La vita in diretta.
+From 11 July to 5 August 2011, he hosted Estate in diretta on Rai 1 with Lorella Landi, the summer version of La vita in diretta.
 In the 2011/2012 season, he hosted Buon pomeriggio Italia! with Mara Venier, which aired at 3:15 pm on Rai 1 from Monday to Friday; in the same period, he also hosted La vita in diretta on Rai 1 with Mara Venier.
-In 2012 with the programme he won the TV Oscar, Television Direction Award, together with Mara Venier and was nominated as "revelation character" together with Teresa Mannino and Rocco Papaleo, who won the award.
+In 2012, with the programme, he won the TV Oscar, Television Direction Award, together with Mara Venier and was nominated as "revelation character" together with Teresa Mannino and Rocco Papaleo, who won the award.